 Blog & News

-False Claims Act filings and recoveries have reached new highs recently, with the Department of Justice expecting to collect over $5 billion in fiscal year 2014, bringing the total since 1987 to about $39 billion recovered for the taxpayers.
+False Claims Act filings and recoveries have reached new highs recently.
+The Department of Justice expects to collect over $5 billion in 2014, bringing the total since 1987 to about $39 billion recovered for the taxpayers.
 Whistleblowers have earned some $4.3 million in rewards under the law.

 Amidst this success, it is perhaps not surprising that the business community, led in part by the U.S. Chamber of Commerce, is trying to blunt the effectiveness of the law with various legislative proposals.